 Urban Studies, Sustainable Urban Development, Environmental Science, Environmental Studies, Politics Philosophy and Economics, Communications, History, Interdisciplinary Arts and Sciences, Law and Policy, Healthcare Leadership, Business Administration, Computer Science, Computer Engineering, Information Technology, and more!
 Don't see your major listed?
 Google your major along with 'and GIS' to determine the value GIS will add to your Resume.

 Must I be enrolled as a Full Time student at UW Tacoma, to take the GIS Certificate?

 NO, in fact, of our GIS Certificate Students (30-50 people yearly), nearly half are 'non-matriculated', meaning they are not enrolled in a Major at UWT.
 They have chosen to enroll in the Certificate to enhance their job growth, employability, and overall skillset.

 About the GIS certificate

 The University of Washington Tacoma offers 5 courses leading to a certificate in Geographic Information Systems (GIS).
-The certificate program is a 25-credit curriculum which begins with T GIS 311, Introduction to Maps and GIS, taken any quarter (Autumn, Winter, Spring) and serves as a prerequisite for subsequent courses.
+The certificate program is a 25-credit curriculum which begins with T GIS 311, Maps and GIS, taken any quarter (Autumn, Winter, Spring) and serves as a prerequisite for subsequent courses.
 The remaining four courses are taken over two consecutive quarters (Winter/Spring).
 This program is designed for entry-level and intermediate-level GIS users who lack formal education in geography or GIS.